 When an investigational medical product is provided through FDA’s expanded access program, an institutional review board (IRB) helps protect you, the patient, by ensuring that the risks are reasonable in relation to the potential benefit.
 The IRB will require and review an informed consent document to make sure you are aware of the following:

 - The product that will be used for treatment is investigational.

 - The product has known risks—and you have been told what they are.

-- There might be additional, unknown risks—and you are willing to accept the level of risk associated with the investigational product.
+- There might be additional, unknown risks—and you are willing to accept the level of risk associated with the investigational drug, biologic, or medical device.

 Carefully read the informed consent document and make sure you understand the risks associated with the investigational product before signing the document.
-Be sure to discuss with your physician any details you do not fully understand, including medical terms or procedures described in the consent document, and what you might realistically expect from being treated with an unapproved product.
+Be sure to discuss with your physician any details you do not fully understand, including medical terms or procedures described in the consent document, and what you might realistically expect from being treated with an unapproved investigational drug, biologic, or medical device.
 Be sure you understand how your treatment will proceed, what costs are involved, and who will be responsible for them.

 Under FDA’s expanded access program, at a minimum, the consent document should:

 - State that the product is investigational.